drvinceknight/unpeudemath/_drafts/on_testing_degeneracy_of_games.md

 [[(0, 1/3, 2/3), (1/3, 2/3)], [(4/5, 1/5, 0), (2/3, 1/3)], [(1, 0, 0), (1, 0)]]
 {% endhighlight %}

-We see that we there has 3 Nash equilibrium.
-For each of them we see that the supports (number of non zero entries) of both players' strategies have the same size.
-This is in fact a theoretic certainly when games are **non degenerate**.
+We see that this game has 3 Nash equilibrium.
+For each of them we see that the supports (number of non zero entries) of both players' strategies are/have? the same size.
+This is in fact a theoretic certainty when games are **non degenerate**.

 If we modify the game slightly: